Success and failure on the Amazon marketplace is determined by a mere handful of stars.

 The first step towards a good reputation is essentially not having a bad reputation.
 Registering your trademarks is a must for private-label sellers.
 This legitimizes your brand both within Amazon and beyond.
 A registered trademark also provides legal defense, especially if another seller tries using a similar trademark.

 Your trademark should be customized and distinctive from all over rival trademarks.
 This both sets you apart from the other sellers on Amazon, and increases your chances of receiving a patent.

 As mentioned above, product reviews have a great influence over shoppers.
 Getting reviews, however, proves a great challenge to all online merchants, private label or otherwise.

 Statistically speaking, many buyers will ignore your message, so you have to reach out to a lot of people to get an adequate amount of responses.
 The more people you have to reach out to, the more tedious this becomes; but the more reviews you get, the more your sales increase.
 That’s why it might be more economical to use a reputation management tool like FeedbackFive instead of sending these messages manually.

 FeedbackFive helps you save time by managing your customer outreach.
-It also generates daily reports to keep you posted on the state of your reviews.
 Click here to try it for free now.

 3. Conduct Damage Control on Negative Feedback